lucam75/SharedBills/README.md

     ```

 1) In App Launcher, select the **SharedBills** app.
-1) Create master objects data like Categories, Accounts, Contacts and Events.
+1) Create master objects records like Categories, Accounts, Contacts and Events.
 1) Start tracking your expenses using either Salesforce standard Record creation or the LWC to create Shared Bills